 Comparing business bank accounts is a matter of considering these factors:

-- How much is the monthly service fee, and will you meet the requirements to waive it?
+- Can you meet the requirements to waive the monthly fee?

 - How many transactions are you allowed before you pay a per-transaction fee?